 Objections to processing for secondary purposes (other than direct care) The NHS Constitution states "You have the right to request that your confidential information is not used beyond your own care and treatment and to have your objections considered".
 The possible consequences (i.e. lack of joined up care, delay in treatment if information has to be sourced from elsewhere, medication complications which all lead to the possibility of difficulties in providing the best level of care and treatment) will be fully explained to you to allow you to make an informed decision.

-If you wish to opt out of your data being processed and / or shared onwards with other organisations for purposes not related to your direct care, please contact the surgery at: [email address required]
+If you wish to opt out of your data being processed and / or shared onwards with other organisation’s for purposes not related to your direct care, please contact the surgery at: warccg.parkview@nhs.net

 Complaints / Contacting the Regulator